Émile Argand: Life

-Argand was born in Eaux-Vives near Geneva.
+Argand was born in Les Eaux-Vives near Geneva.
 His father was a government clerk, and his mother was from Savoy.
 He attended vocational school in Geneva, apprenticed to an architect, then worked as a draftsman.
 His mother encouraged him to study medicine instead.
 Argand studied anatomy in Paris, but gave up medicine to pursue his interest in geology.

 Argand studied under Josef Blaas, the professor of geology and paleontology, at Innsbruck in 1901, and also under Maurice Lugeon in Lausanne.
 By 1911 he had succeeded Hans Schardt as professor at Neuchâtel.

 Argand was an early proponent of Alfred Wegener's theory of continental drift, viewing plate tectonics and continental collisions as the best explanation for the formation of the Alps.
 He is also noted for his application of the theory of tectonics to the continent of Asia, which he published first in 1913 and then in revised form in 1924.

 Argand founded the Geological Institute of Neuchâtel, Switzerland.

 Argand died suddenly in Neuchâtel, on 14 September 1940.